 The Chau Chak Wing Museum also holds further numismatic material, particularly medals and badges related to the University of Sydney, the history of New South Wales, and 19th to early 20th century Europe, under the umbrella of the Macleay Collections and University Heritage Collection.

 The Nicholson Museum permanently closed in February 2020.

-The Nicholson Collection is now on display at the Chau Chak Wing Museum, open to the public 18 November 2020.
+The Nicholson Collection is now on display at the Chau Chak Wing Museum.